motibytes/motibytes.github.io/_posts/2021-02-05-grasping-to-acknowledge.md

 I have experienced and all of the ways I have felt, I can be quite forgetful.
 But I am aware that what makes up my conception of the actual me, is all of that in one image.

-I am aware that there is a me that is seeing a larger picture, that is always being reinterpreted, and always being looked at.
+A larger picture is always being reinterpreted and observed.

 This is where I propose a new idea.
 What if I am not only participating in the world to feel seen and heard?
 What if that is only half of the equation?